ErikQQY/JuliaCNConf2021/slides.md

 <v-clicks>

-We first think about how the fractional derivative is being obtained.
+We first think about how can we get the fractional derivative.

 Suppose we want the fractional derivative of a power function: $f(x)=x^k$

-Using the basic calculus we have learned is enough:
+The basic calculus we learned before is enough:

 The first derivative: